-One of the interesting topics highlighted during this session was the popular styling theme "Transitional", and how although it is common vernacular in the design community, it is not fully understood or identifiable among consumers.
-Outside the sphere of design and architecture, the term "Transitional" design is vague and confusing and this presents an opportunity for designers to be more specific and definitive with their customers.
+One of the interesting interior design topics mentioned, again and again, is the growing popular styling theme Transitional, and how although it is common vernacular in the design community, it is not fully understood or identifiable among consumers.
+Outside the sphere of interior design and architecture, the term Transitional design is vague and confusing and this presents an opportunity for designers to be more specific and definitive with their customers.

-In 2012, the National Kitchen & Bath Association (NKBA) reported that for the first time in its polling history, Transitional design had displaced Traditional design as the most popular design theme.
-That held true in 2013 as well and the trend looks to continue strongly in 2014 and beyond.
+The Transitional design style made its first appearance in the 1950s as a response to the previous era that embraced very modern and mid-century modern design styles.
+In 2012, the National Kitchen & Bath Association (NKBA) reported for the first time in history for their annual interior design style poll, Transitional design had displaced Traditional design as the most popular design theme.
+That trend has continued to hold true year after year and the trend looks to continue strongly in 2021 and beyond.

-Possibly the best way to describe Transitional styling is that it is a mix of Traditional and Contemporary styling.
-It takes the best of both worlds and encompasses a design characterized with clean lines, simple styling and an open floor plan focusing on classic, comfortable and practical looks.
-It is not ornate or over detailed, and it is not high-gloss and ultra contemporary.
-Oftentimes the clean simple lines of Shaker styling would be included in a Transitional design theme.
+Transitional style truly takes the best of both worlds (Traditional and Contemporary) and encompasses a design characterized by clean lines, simple styling, and an open floor plan focusing on classic, comfortable, casual, and practical looks.
+It is not ornate or over-detailed, and it is not high-gloss and ultra-modern.
+Oftentimes, the clean simple lines of Shaker styling an minimalistic styled elements would be included in a Transitional design theme.

-Also, it's important to note that although painted kitchens are VERY popular right now and many painted kitchens are a clean, transitional design, paint itself does not define Transitional styling.
+It’s important to note that although painted kitchens are VERY popular right now and many painted kitchens are featuring clean, transitional design, paint itself does not define Transitional styling.
 There are many beautiful stained wood kitchens that have a Transitional design as well.

 Here are several examples of kitchens with a Transitional Design theme.